-Tmall is backed by Alibaba Group, which is one of the most powerful company in China.
+Tmall is backed by Alibaba Group, which is one of the most powerful companies in China.
 As we said before for Taobao, big companies are trying actively to cut through the small cities’ market.
-To be part of its platform can allow you reach these future consumers.
+Being part of its platform can allow you to reach these future consumers.

 To increase your brand awareness

-The reputation and the word of mouth are very important in China to sell product or services.
-It is also needed to know Chinese consumer’s behavior and taste as it is different from a city to another.
+Reputation and the word of mouth are very important in China to sell products or services.
+It is also needed to know Chinese consumers’ behavior and taste as it is different from a city to another.
 We can connect you with your target consumers and create buzz marketing.

 To define your strategy

-Our agency offers a complete range of service for e-commerce marketers from e-commerce consulting to digital marketing operations.
-Chinese small cities represent new territories to conquer and the culture gap remain.
+Our agency offers a complete range of services for e-commerce marketers from e-commerce consulting to digital marketing operations.
+Chinese small cities represent new territories to conquer and the culture gap remains.
 Sometimes, you can’t just arrive with an idea, but you have to adapt it to your target consumer and the Chinese market.

-GMA is specialized on the digital marketing in China.
+GMA is specialized in digital marketing in China.
 We have developed many successful e-commerce projects because we know how to effectively promote your e-commerce business in China by using the latest digital tools.

 At this stage of development, China has a lot of booming industries.
 This is a promising and huge market with its own culture and way to function.
 Want to start a business in China?
 Do not hesitate to contact us for more information.